sc-carlyn/Weather-Note-Apps/README.md

-# 🌟 Projects: Professional Web Applications
+# 🌟 Projects: Simple Web Applications

-Welcome to this repository showcasing **two web applications** built with modern HTML, CSS, and JavaScript.
+Welcome to this repository showcasing **two web applications** built with HTML, CSS, and JavaScript.
-Both projects are designed with **clean UI/UX, responsive layouts, and interactive features** to demonstrate professional web development practices.
+Both projects feature **clean layouts, responsive design, and interactive elements** to provide a practical and engaging experience.

 ---